 - Repetition of syllables, sounds, or monosyllabic words (i.e., "I-I-I see them")

 - Prolonging the vocalization of consonants and vowels

 - Broken words (e.g., pauses within a word)

 - Words produced with an excess of physical tension (e.g., head jerking, fist clenching)

 According to the DSM-5, symptoms may come and go depending on the task at hand.
-For example, symptoms may be absent during oral reading, singing, or talking to an inanimate object, but present in casual conversation with another person.
+For example, symptoms may be absent during oral reading or singing but present in casual conversation with another person.
 Symptoms can be exacerbated by stress, anxiety, or feeling self-conscious.
 Symptoms may also be accompanied by motor movements, such as eye blinks, tics, and shaking of the lips or face.

 Stuttering is complex: Researchers propose that the onset and development of dysfluencies are driven by a set of interactions between linguistic, motor, emotional, and neural factors, such as abnormalities in particular regions of the brain.
 Research also shows that stuttering and some other communication difficulties tend to run in families.
 Stuttering can also appear or worsen in situations that cause distress, such as feeling nervous or pressured.

 Diagnosis of childhood-onset fluency disorder is made by a trained health-care professional, such as a speech-language pathologist.
-Treatment is multi-faceted and focuses on decreasing or eliminating fluency problems, such as stuttering, as well as developing effective communication skills and promoting participation in school, work, and social environments.
+Treatment is multi-faceted and focuses on decreasing or eliminating fluency problems as well as developing effective communication skills and promoting participation in school, work, and social environments.